danawoodman/react-fontawesome/readme.md

 **If you are using Font Awesome v5+, please use [the official React component!](https://github.com/FortAwesome/react-fontawesome). `react-fontawesome` does not support FontAwesome v5!**

+**This project is no longer actively maintained.
+Please try and use the official component above if you are able!**

 ## Install

 ```bash